Dodgers Vs. Diamondbacks Prediction, Odds, Pick

 The Los Angeles Dodgers take on the Arizona Diamondbacks.
 Check out our MLB odds series for our Dodgers Diamondbacks prediction and pick.

-Tyler Anderson gets the ball for the Dodgers, while Ryne Nelson starts for the Diamondbacks.
+Clayton Kershaw goes to the rubber for the Dodgers, while Merrill Kelly gets the call for the Diamondbacks.

-Tyler Anderson has a 2.73 ERA.
-He has been brilliant and an improbably important part of the Dodgers this year.
-With Walker Buehler being ineffective early in the season before getting hurt and knocked out for the remainder of the season, the Dodger pitching staff needed someone else to step up.
-Injuries to Clayton Kershaw magnified the need for other starters to fill the void.
-Anderson has been that essential piece for Dave Roberts.
+Clayton Kershaw has a 2.62 ERA.
+He has been very good this year, continuing to show why he is a future Hall of Famer.
+Kershaw, as he gets older, is less overpowering and untouchable than he used to be in his dominant prime, but he still knows how to get hitters out.
+He still knows how to locate and change speeds.
+His pitch mix, his precision, and his understanding of when to use certain pitches still gets hitters off balance and produces results.
+His season has been disrupted by multiple injuries, so it’s impressive that he has been able to reset and pitch well after each injury.
+The Dodgers obviously can’t afford another injury, so don’t expect Kershaw to pitch more than six innings here, and possibly not more than five.

-Over his past 12 starts, going back to the first week of July, Anderson has allowed more than three earned runs only once.
-In 11 of 12 starts, he has contained the opposition and given Los Angeles a great chance to win.
-Anderson has given up two runs or fewer in seven of his last 10 starts.
-That is remarkably strong for a back-end rotation pitcher.
-There is not a better No. 4 pitcher in a starting rotation in the majors.
+Merrill Kelly has a 2.94 ERA.
+That is as good as the Diamondbacks could have hoped for in 2022, but with Zac Gallen throwing a franchise record 44 1/3 consecutive scoreless innings, Kelly has been overshadowed.
+One of the larger realities surrounding the Diamondbacks is that they have a very good starting rotation which has performed well this season.
+They also have young prospect Ryne Nelson, who has come in this month and thrown 13 scoreless innings in two terrific starts.
+Kelly can be part of a quality rotation next year.
+With Corbin Carroll and other young position players adding offense and speed to the roster, the D-Backs could legitimately contend for a wild card spot in 2023 if they can solve their bullpen problem.
+Kelly gives them a reliable presence in the rotation which will help Arizona in the future.

 Courtesy of FanDuel, here are the Dodgers-Diamondbacks MLB odds.